-- 2. Whether a Concept Paper or a Detailed Paper (DP) has been prepared and stakeholders consulted? - 3.
+- 4. In case of New Scheme, - 1.
+Whether a Detailed Paper (DP)/ Detailed Project Report (DPR) has been prepared and stakeholders consulted? - 2.
 Is there an overlap with an existing scheme/sub-scheme?
-If so, how duplication of effort and wastage of resources are being avoided? - 4.
+If so, how duplication of effort and wastage of resources are being avoided? - 3.
 Whether possibilities of convergence with other schemes having similar objectives to the proposed new scheme have been explored?
-(If yes, give details) - 5.
+(If yes, give details) - 4.
 In case of an umbrella scheme (program) give the details of schemes and sub-schemes under it along with the proposed outlay component-wise.

 Note: It may kindly be noted that the word scheme here is used in a generic sense.
-It includes programs, schemes and sub-schemes, which, depending on need, can be appraised and approved as stand-alone cost centers.
+It includes programs, schemes and sub-schemes, which, depending on need, can be appraised and approved as standalone cost centers.

-3. Outcomes and Deliverables:
+3. Outcomes and Deliverables

 - 1. Stated aims and objectives of the Scheme - 2.
 Nature of expenditure for the Scheme: Revenue or Capital or both (quantify) in Table: 1. - 3.
-Indicate year-wise outputs/deliverables in a tabular form (Table: 2). - 4.
+Indicate year-wise outputs/deliverables in a tabular form (Table:2). - 4.
 Indicate Outcomes of the Scheme in the form of measurable indicators which can be used to evaluate the proposal periodically.
-Baseline data or survey, against which such outcomes are to be benchmarked, should also be mentioned (Table: 3). - 5.
+Baseline data or survey against which such outcomes should be benchmarked should also be mentioned. - 5.
 Indicate other schemes/sub-schemes being undertaken by Departments which have significant outcome overlap with the proposed scheme.
 What convergence framework has been evolved to consolidate outcomes and save public resources?